aldertzomer/shell-genomics/_episodes/01-introduction.md

 to quit.

 Please note that in the cocalc training environment the manual files have not been included to keep the system as minimal as possible.
 Usually these manual pages are available in a default unix shell environment.
 You can find the manual pages on the internet https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html.
-Alternative many commands give you a shorter explanation by appending ` --help` after the command or if that doesn't work try ` -h` instead.
+Alternative many commands give you a shorter explanation by appending `--help` after the command or if that doesn't work try `-h` instead.
 Try it yourself for the `ls` command `ls --help`.

 > ## Challenge
 > Use the `-l` option for the `ls` command to display more information for each item
 > in the directory.
-Since it is used very often most shell environments provide the alias `ll` which stands for `ls -l` which is relative long to type.
+Since it is used very often most shell environments provide the alias `ll` which stands for `ls -l` which is laborious to type every time.
-> What is one piece of additional information this long format
-> gives you that you don't see with the bare `ls` command?
+> What is one piece of additional information this long format gives you that you don't see with the bare `ls` command?
 >
 > > ## Solution
 > > ~~~